About

 The name Pathways Upstream was born out of my Yup'ik (Alaska Native) heritage and my training in social work and public health.
 Every year, the salmon return upstream to the place they were born.
 This annual journey has been part of the rhythm of my own life.
 In social work and public health, we know about the need to look “upstream” — we go to the source to address the root cause of adversity.
 Just as I am on a journey of deepening my understanding and connection to my own history and heritage, I aim to support you in exploring what will help you live your most fulfilled life.

 I was raised in rural Alaska, went to school in California, and now call Utah my home.
 When I'm not working, I spend as much time as I can with my family and playing in the outdoors.
-I enjoy trails running, hiking, and rock climbing, and I have relished introducing my two daughters to the wonders of nature.
+I enjoy trail running, hiking, and rock climbing, and I have relished introducing my two daughters to the wonders of nature.

 Pathways Upstream